KBR Horse Training Information

 PREPARING LUCKY FOR THIS SEQUENCE

 We found out early on that Lucky was not an ordinary horse to gentle.
 His experiences prior to being gathered made him extremely volatile.
-He would literally destroy any confined spaces he was placed in.
+He would literally destroy any confined space he was placed in.
 When put in the round corral he would run blindly, crashing the boards and running extended periods, fueled only by his own flight response.

 Before he was emotionally equipped to handle the interaction that was recorded in this feature, we used "clicker training" until he would "target" objects that we were using instead of running away in a blind panic.
 Once he would respond reliably to clicker work, we were able to accomplish what we have shown here in about an hour.

 The reader should note that we did not use the clicker at all in the actual sequence of events depicted in this feature.
 We chose to demonstrate a horse responding to straight "quiet hour" approaches.
 The "operant conditioning" derived out of the previous clicker training held Lucky's emotions to the point that he could be worked without losing his mind.
+Lucky has been since been saddle trained and lives comfortably in a "herd" of domesticated formerly-wild horses.

 Here is a link to the Clicker Training Section which includes a number of wild horse case studies.